COVID-19 - New Restrictions

 Information about how the Government of Saskatchewan is working with First Nations and Métis people to carry out recommendations set out in the Truth and Reconciliation Commission’s final report.

-Look up contact information for chiefs, councillors, Aboriginal Affairs, Northern Development, Métis Nation, band and tribal councils within the Province of Saskatchewan.
+Look up contact information for chiefs, councillors, Indigenous Affairs, Métis Nation, First Nation bands and tribal councils in Saskatchewan.

-Learn about programs and initiatives for Saskatchewan’s First Nations and Métis people, including Community Initiatives and the Northern Development Fund.
+Learn about programs and initiatives for Saskatchewan’s First Nations and Métis people, including Community Initiatives.

 Find out how First Nations peoples can make on-reserve purchases that are exempt from tax.

 Learn more about Treaty and Aboriginal hunting and fishing rights in Saskatchewan.